-Efforts in 2022 will include the planting of target native SAV to achieve annual aquatic vegetation restoration goals and to maintain existing SAV coverage.
-Figure 2 illustrates the Comal Springs/River ecosystem and identifies the Landa Lake, New Channel and Upper Spring Run LTBG reaches as well as the Upper/ Lower Landa Lake restoration reaches.
+Efforts in 2023 will include the planting of target native SAV to achieve annual aquatic vegetation restoration goals and to maintain existing SAV coverage.
+Figure 2 illustrates the Comal Springs/ River ecosystem and identifies the Landa Lake, New Channel and Upper Spring Run LTBG reaches as well as the Upper/ Lower Landa Lake restoration reaches.
 The annual aquatic plant restoration goals for the Landa Lake, New Channel, and Upper Spring Run LTBG reaches and the Upper/ Lower Landa Lake restoration reaches are specified by reach and vegetation type in Table 3.
+In addition to planting the target native aquatic plants to meet annual goals, continued efforts will be made in 2022 to monitor for the re-establishment of non-native Hygrophila in Landa Lake, New Channel, and Upper Spring Run LTBG reaches and the Upper/ Lower Landa Lake, New Channel, and Upper Spring Run LTBG reaches and the Upper/ Spring Run LTBG reaches are specified by reach and vegetation type in Table 3.
 In addition to planting the target native aquatic plants to meet annual goals, continued efforts will be made in 2022 to monitor for the re-establishment of non-native Hygrophila in Landa Lake, New Channel, and Upper Spring Run LTBG reaches and the Upper/ Lower Landa Lake restoration reaches.
 Any identified Hygrophila will be removed from the lake/ river.